carpentries/instructor-training/learners/checkout.md

 ### What Should I Say?

-Welcome sessions are intended to serve new community members in all roles, with Instructor-specific sections to assist with onboarding as a volunteer in this role.
+Welcome sessions are intended for new community members in all roles, with Instructor-specific sections to assist with onboarding as a volunteer in this role.
 You do not need to do any homework in advance!
 However, it can help to put a little thought into what questions you have about how workshops work.
 If you ask a question, there will likely be other people there who also want to hear the answer!
 Some themes to guide your thinking include:

-- how instructional teams usually divide up teaching and other responsibilities
-- adaptations or modifications to curricular materials
 - what happens after you express interest in teaching a centrally organised workshop
 - how to recruit help for your self-organised workshop
+- how teaching and other responsibilities are distributed among team-members
+- adaptations or modifications to curricular materials
 - broader questions about the value or experience of teaching Carpentries workshops

 ### In-Person and Virtual Alternatives

-Occasionally, a special in-person Welcome Session event may be approved to occur in-person.
+Occasionally, a special in-person Welcome Session may be approved to occur in-person.
 This is most common in areas with limited internet access or in association with larger events like conferences or extended workshops.

 ### Getting Credit